gnafit/gna/doc/source/example.rst

    :language: py
    :linenos:

-First of all, there is a few imports: we need ``basecmd`` to make code executable, as the ``dispatch.py`` requires; ``env`` to have access to the shared state (we need it for example to handle parameters, which may be shared between different models); ``ROOT`` to have all our
+First of all, there are few imports: we need ``basecmd`` to make code executable, as the ``dispatch.py`` requires; ``env`` to have access to the shared state (we need it for example to handle parameters, which may be shared between different models); ``ROOT`` to have all our